Are you ready to dive deep into the human mind? Study the science of what makes people tick with a bachelor's degree in psychology.

 • Start with courses in career planning and development to determine your desired career and necessary education.

-• Participate and develop psychological research.
+• Participate in and develop psychological research.

 Internship and Employment Opportunities of Recent Graduates